Esri/workflowmanager-createjob-widget/README.md

 * [ArcGIS Workflow Manager for Server](https://server.arcgis.com/en/workflow-manager)
 * [ArcGIS Workflow Manager Discussion on GeoNet](https://geonet.esri.com/community/gis/solutions/workflow-manager)

+## Things we do not support currently:

+* Extended Property types that are not supported include Geographic Dataset, Domain, and Multi-level Table List.
+These properties are hidden in the widget configuration page.
+* IE11 cannot display job type icons in the widget.
+* Cannot Define LOI with buffer.
+* Job type's default properties cannot be configured in the widget.
+New jobs are created with default properties if they have been configured, such as assignment and dates.

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.